oresoscar/week-1-cybersecurity-project/README.md

 ### Scope

-This repository covers **Phase 1 only**.
+This repository covers **Phase 1 **.
 The assignment defines six Phase 1 steps:

 1. Download and install 7-Zip.
 2. Download and install Oracle VirtualBox.